bford21/beautiful-jekyll/feedVitalik.md

 One of the larger decisions I had to make when starting this project was my data source.
 Where was I going to pull these transactions from?
-I could run my own node and use the native JSON-RPC interface.
-I could use a node hosting service like DAppNode.
+I could run my own node and use the native JSON-RPC interface, buy a plug and play node from someone like DAppNode.
-Or I could tie into one of many API's available from providers like Infura.
+Use the web3.js library or I could tie into one of the many API's available from providers like Infura.

 Ultimately I chose to use Infura's API just to get things working.
 However, I'd love to use web3.js or host my own node eventually.